Elastic Constants and Bending Rigidities from Long-Wavelength Perturbation Expansions: Results and discussion

 We then proceed to investigate the bending rigidities of graphene, which are also calculated based on the real-space IFCs but using the higher-order perturbation expansion presented in Sec.~\ref{long_bending_wave}.
 As shown in Fig.~\ref{fig:Gr}(b), using the same Voigt notation, the fourth-rank bending rigidity tensor of graphene only has two independent components, $D_{11}$ and $D_{12}$.
 Unlike the elastic tensor entering the second-order long-wavelength equation of acoustic vibrations, the bending rigidity tensor describes the fourth-order equations of motion for flexural modes, which is more sensitive to the accuracy of IFCs.
 Furthermore, the bending rigidities of 2D materials can be inferred from the quadratic coefficients of the long-wavelength dispersion of ZA modes, which have a parabolic behavior near the zone center.
 As can be seen from the inset of Fig.~\ref{fig:Gr}(a), the parabolic shape of ZA phonon remains unchanged when varying the supercell size from 4$\times$4$\times$1 to 16$\times$16$\times$1, which is consistent with the observation of a nearly constant bending rigidities of graphene throughout the entire region of supercell size.
 The obtained $D_{11}$ and $D_{12}$ based on a 16$\times$16$\times$1 supercell are 1.53 and 0.51~eV, respectively.

-The principal bending rigidity of graphene $D^\mathrm{P}=D_{11}=D_{22}$ was computed previously using Helfrich Hamiltonian model for membranes~\cite{helfrich1973,lipowsky1991} which gave a value of 1.44~eV~\cite{wei2013}, in good agreement with our result.
+The principal bending rigidity of graphene $D^\mathrm{P}=D_{11}=D_{22}$ was computed previously using the Helfrich Hamiltonian model for membranes~\cite{helfrich1973,lipowsky1991}, which gave a value of 1.44~eV~\cite{wei2013}, in good agreement with our result.
 In addition, using the Helfrich Hamiltonian method within the cyclic DFT formalism~\cite{banerjee2016,ghosh2019}, the authors of Ref.~\cite{kumar2020} obtained a principal bending rigidity of 1.50~eV.
 Besides, experimental measurement yielded a bending stiffness of monolayer graphene between 1.2 and 1.7~eV~\cite{han2020}, further corroborating the accuracy and reliability of our long-wavelength perturbation method.
-However, we report for the first time the full fourth-rank bending rigidity, which further gives $D_{12}$ = 0.51~eV.
-This additional information can enable the exploration of bending anisotropy in 2D materials as well as building authentic microscopic to macroscopic models to understand the bending of nanoplates and biological membranes.